Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/2_azure_oai.md

   --yes
 {{< /copycode >}}

-Let's verify that  Azure OpenAI Service resource was created successfully.
-Navigate to Azure portal and open the resource group - observe the Azure OpenAI **aoai-rag-oyd** resource is created.
+To ensure the Azure OpenAI Service resource was created successfully, navigate to the Azure portal and access the resource group.
+Check that the Azure OpenAI resource named **aoai-rag-oyd** is present.

 <details>
   <summary><b>Get help!</b></summary>

-Run the command below to get the URL to the resource group you created prior.
+Run the following command to retrieve the URL for the resource group you created earlier:

 {{< copycode lang="bash" >}}